Licensed & Insured • Cambridge, Ontario

 Physical Inspection

-We inspect bathroom exhaust fans for function and proper ducting, check kitchen exhaust routing, verify dryer vent termination, and assess whole-house ventilation including HRV condition if one is installed.
+We trace ventilation ductwork through to its exterior termination, verify the dryer vent discharges outdoors without restriction, and assess whole-house ventilation including HRV condition and balance if one is installed.

 3